The sync command ("synchronize this branch") updates the local Git workspace with what happened in the rest of the repository.

---all parameter this command syncs all local branches and not just
+--all parameter makes Git Town sync all local branches instead just the

 --dry-run parameter allows to test-drive this command.
 It prints the Git